ryandhasgit/Comedy/Headlines.md

 pneumonia

-i can't tell you hwo hard it is to find a photographer for the bris

-i'm the foreskin fairy
+i can't tell you hwo hard it is to find a photographer for the bris i'm a photographer and there's a good reason i don i'm the foreskin fairy

 chatgpt therapist to require bitcoin #news